Skip to article frontmatterSkip to article content

 Getting started with a .bib file

 In order to include in-text citations and a bibliography, the document needs to refer to a .bib file.
+There are three ways to include a .bib file in a project in Overleaf.

 1. Upload your own .bib file that you create or export from a citation manager.

-2. Link to a URL (.bib)
+2. Link to a URL (.bib).

-3. Connect your Overleaf account with Mendeley or Zotero.
+3. Sync your Overleaf account with Zotero.

 If you are working in a traditional LaTeX editor, locate the .bib file in the directory.